elsuizo/static-math/README.md

 # Static Math in Rust programming language

+"*Simple things should be simple, complex things should be possible*" Alan Kay.

 - This crate take advantage of the static arrays in Rust for fast operations in stack memory.